aws/aws-app-mesh-examples/walkthroughs/howto-ingress-enhancements/README.md

 export ISENGARD_PROFILE=primary
 ```

+These variables are also stored in `vars.env` and you can easily set them by setting the appropriate values in `vars.env` and then running `source ./vars.env`!

 ## Step 3: Create Color App Infrastructure

 We'll start by setting up the basic infrastructure for our services.
 All commands will be provided as if run from the same directory as this README.